hemzaz/nvidia-acceleration-on-ubuntu/README.md

 sudo apt upgrade
 ```

 Widevine may not work in Chromium (Ungoogled-Chrome) and Opera.
-Run the `fix-widevine` script found inside the `bin` folder.
+This includes h264/aac not working in Opera.
+To resolve the issue, run the `fix-widevine` script found inside the `bin` folder.
 It requires Google Chrome on the system as the script makes a symbolic link to Google's `WidevineCdm` folder.
 The fix for opera is more involved, requiring `libffmpeg.so` from the web.
 Periodically run the script whenever Opera is updated.
-Update WidevineCdm via Google Chrome, where it resides.
+Update the WidevineCdm component using Google Chrome, where it resides.

 ```bash
 sudo ./fix-widevine   # as super user